Why Do I Feel Deep Shame?

 feel emotionally “too much” or “not enough”

-Even when others offer acceptance or support, shame may make it difficult to fully receive it.
+Even when love, support, or acceptance are available, shame may make it difficult to truly receive or trust them.

 Trauma and Internalized Shame